 The most severe manifestation of infection with the human immunodeficiency virus (HIV).
 The Centers for Disease Control and Prevention (CDC), the World Health Organization, and many national governments list numerous opportunistic infections and cancers that, in the presence of HIV infection, result in an AIDS diagnosis.
 AIDS is also defined on the basis of the degree of immunodeficiency in an HIV-infected individual.

 Protection from a disease as a result of previous exposure to the disease-causing infectious agent or part of the infectious agent (antigen).
 The protection can be a result of having had the disease or having received a vaccine to prevent getting the disease.

 Active disease caused by Mycobacterium tuberculosis, as evidenced by a confirmatory culture, or, in the absence of culture, suggestive clinical symptoms, including productive cough lasting >3 weeks, chest pain, hemoptysis, fever, night sweats, weight loss, and easy fatigability.
 Active TB is a communicable disease that is treatable, curable, and preventable.
 Persons with active TB disease should be under the care of a health care provider.
 Active TB disease may indicate immune deficiency.
-For HIV-infected persons, active TB disease is considered an opportunistic infection and a qualifying condition for AIDS.
+For HIV-infected persons, active TB disease is considered an opportunistic infection and a qualifying condition for an AIDS diagnosis.

 Acute HIV infection

 The period following infection when there is rapid production of virus.
 An estimated 80% to 90% of individuals with primary HIV infection develop an acute syndrome (disorder) characterized by flulike symptoms of fever, fatigue, swollen lymph nodes, sore throat, headache, aching muscles, and sometimes skin rash.
-Following infection, the immune system produces antibody and a cellular response to the virus (seroconversion) and a broad HIV-1 specific immune response occurs, usually within an average of 3 weeks after HIV infection.
+Following infection, the immune system produces antibody and a cellular response to the virus (seroconversion) and a broad HIV-specific immune response occurs, usually within an average of 3 weeks after HIV infection.
 High levels of virus (HIV RNA) can be found in the blood during this time.